cubee-cb/unity-assets/Shaders/triplanar-simple-lit/README.md

 Triplanar shader for various things.

 ## Added Features
-- Textures and colour shift each for Floor, Walls, and Ceiling (top, sides, and botton)
+- Textures and colour shift each for Floor, Walls, and Ceiling (top, sides, and bottom)
-- Project from object position so texture is stable when translating object.
+- Option to project from object position so texture is stable when translating object.

 ## Current Issues
 - I want the option to project based on object rotation XYZ but I haven't yet worked out how to do that.